How to Control Moles and Voles

 Moles and Voles are a common lawn and garden pest.
 In the lawn, their tunneling

-activity can create significant and repeated damage.
-In the garden, tunneling
+activity can create extensive damage.
+In the garden, tunneling activity of

-activity of moles can disturb plant roots.
-This can be followed by voles
+moles can disturb plant roots.
+This can be followed by voles using the tunnels

 Moles are small mammals that live their life underground, rarely coming topside.